18F/core-values/pages/vision-mission.md

 A Government that:

-* responds to public needs, with public participation/engagement
+* responds to public needs, with public participation and engagement;
-* has great teams of technologists
+* has great teams of technologists;
-* builds or buys great tools and services, more quickly, for less
+* builds or buys excellent tools and services, more quickly, for less.

 ## Mission

-18F is a civic consultancy _for_ the Government, _inside_ the Government, working with agencies to rapidly deploy tools and services that are easy to use, cost efficient, and reusable.
+18F is a civic consultancy _for_ the Government, _inside_ the Government, enabling agencies to rapidly deploy tools and services that are easy to use, cost efficient, and reusable.

 We are transforming government from the inside out, creating **cultural change** by working with teams inside agencies who want to create great services for the public.

-We are a **trusted partner** for agencies working to transform how they build and buy tools and services in a user-centered way.
+We are a **trusted partner** for agencies working to transform how they manage and deliver services to the public.

 We will accomplish our mission by:

-* putting the needs of the public first
+* putting the needs of the public first;
-* being design-centric, agile, open, and data-driven
+* being design-centric, agile, open, and data-driven;
-* deploying tools and services early and often
+* deploying tools and services early and often.

 ## Core Values [DRAFT]
 _Our [values](core-values/index.html) are a result of the all-team Core Values Workshop, April 22, 2015.
 [Contribute and edit!](https://github.com/18F/core-values/tree/18f-pages/pages)_